 Physics Facilities and Equipment

-The Department's offices and laboratories are located in Bracy Hall of Science.
+The University of Mount Union Department of Physics and Astronomy's offices and laboratories are located in Bracy Hall of Science.

 Our facilities include both classrooms and laboratories for general physics, atomic physics, optics, electronics, and a machine shop for constructing apparatus.
-Students in the Department have access to an abundance of laboratory equipment.
-There are two student/faculty research laboratories.
+Physics and astronomy major students have access to an abundance of laboratory equipment including two student/faculty research laboratories.
 The Department also maintains a number of computers for student use, including Macintoshes, PCs, and Unix workstations.